Turn off hotspot hinting

 One of my colleagues liked to leave hotspot hinting on to spare users from the frustration of clicking around in prototypes to no avail.
 But there are other ways to manage this frustration: simply tell participants up-front that this is only a prototype and many buttons/links will not work, yet they should try to carry out the activities as usual.

 It is indeed very important to see users clicking all over the prototype to no avail.
-You are not only learning that they can't find the desired function, but you are also learning why are they not finding it.
+You are not only learning that they can't find the desired function, but you are also learning why they are not finding it.
 Did they look for it in the wrong place?
 Did they see the function but assumed it was for something else?
 What were the places they were looking for it?
 That's where they expect it to be.